jsaraviadrago/sound-data/README.md

 3. The Notebook, this can also be turned into a script in no time but I left it like that to explain everything.
 It has all the steps I did to convert real data into music.

+You can also check Vincent Granville's books that are very useful, easy to read and also with concrete and generalizable examples.

 ### Reference